-Yes, so long as they give you twice as much notice as the length of holiday.
-For example if they want you to take 1 week off, they need to give you 2 weeks’ notice.
+Yes, so long as they give you twice as much notice as the length of the holiday.
+For example, if they want you to take 1 week off, they need to give you 2 weeks’ notice.

-Does my holiday continue to accrue during the time I’m furloughed?
+Does my holiday continue to accrue during the time I am furloughed?

 What if I no longer want to be on the furlough scheme, but to take redundancy instead?

-Yes you can, providing your employer follows proper procedures for redundancy.
-See our redundancy guide and also our redundancy letter builder that you can use to create a letter to your employer if you are facing redundancy or have recently been made redundant.
+Yes you could, providing your employer followed proper procedures for redundancy – see our redundancy guide for more about this.
+Also try our redundancy letter builder that you can use to create a letter to your employer if you were/are facing redundancy or have recently been made redundant.

-Does the government scheme apply if I’m on a zero hours contract?
+Does the furlough scheme apply if I’m on a zero hours contract?

-The scheme applies to people on PAYE, and this should cover some people on zero hours contracts, but may not cover all.
+The scheme applies only to people on their employer’s payroll and on PAYE on or before 30 October 2020, and should cover some – but not necessarily all – people on zero hours contracts.

-Could I ask for a pay rise to top up the furlough pay, so I still get the same money as before?
+Can I ask for a pay rise to top up furlough pay, so I still get the same money as before?